 Has anyone recently sent you a picture from an iPhone that a non-Apple widget couldn't handle?
-If so, the reason that might have happened is that Apple have, for the last year or so, been moving towards a still image format that – gasp – isn't JPEG.
+If so, the reason that might have happened is that Apple have, for the last year (at the time of original publication) or so, been moving towards a still image format that – gasp – isn't JPEG.

 It makes sense: the JPEG still image format is based on work that started in 1986, and was finally standardised in 1992.
 Much as with video, it's possible to do much more effective compression with more modern computers.
 Compare the fact that the principal video codec of the time was Cinepak, which was designed around the requirement for it to be decoded on the computing equivalent of a turnip rather than the need to achieve broadcast quality images.
 Cinepak has been obsolete for decades, but we still shoot (literally) billions of JPEGs a year.

 So Apple's move makes sense.
 The format in question is increasingly called HEIC, based on the filenames created by iPhones, and was first widely discussed a little over a year ago.
 The picture encoding is based on some of the mathematics used by the HEVC video encoder.
 In its simplest incarnation, HEIC images use HEVC intra prediction, which means that to some degree an HEIC image is an HEVC I-frame.
 That makes sense, because HEVC already supports high bit depth, lossless compression and other things that JPEG doesn't, but which a high-end stills camera file format should (JPEG itself theoretically supports 12-bit images, but it's rarely done.)